Bet365619/ITRY/README.md

 3. Click Next.
 A page is displayed where you can enter metadata about the device type, such as a serial number or model.
 You don’t need to specify this information for this tutorial.
 Just click Finish.
 ![IOT-label2](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/IOT/IOT-2.png)

 4. Click Register Devices.
 Enter the device ID.
 The device ID can be, for example, the MAC address of your smartphone.
 However, it must be unique within your organization only.
-For example in this instance, the device ID is "andriodchris".
+For example in this instance, the device ID is "androidchris".
 ![IOT-label3](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/IOT/IOT-3.png)
 5. Click Next.
 A page is displayed where you could enter metadata about the device.
 Leave it blank, and click Next.